Self-study Chinese, and study it well!

 Sometimes people give up learning Chinese after a few months, saying they are too old.
 They should have started 30 years ago, as a baby.

 Babies have their strength, so do adult learners.

 As adult students, your strength comes from your ability to concentrate, to plan, and to be persistent.

 Some famous people became very good at Chinese as adult learners.

 Age does not prevent you from being success, but attitude does.

 Learning Chinese is learning five language skills.
 They are:

-The exact same pronunciations can mean so many things.
 The only effective way to different all the meanings is to know which characters you are speaking of or listening to.

 Don’t overlook the fifth Chinese language skill.

 When the humorist Dave Barry went to Japan in the early 1990s, he attempted to learn the language by reading a paperback phrase book, Japanese at a Glance, on the flight over.